AccountGo/accountgo/README.md

 # Manual Installation for development

 1. Clone or download copy of AccountGo solution
-2. Open the solution file in Visual Studio 2012 or later
+2. Open the solution file in Visual Studio 2015.
+Download community edition.
 3. Build the solution
 4. Publish database to your local (SQL.AccountGo project).
-This include a post deployment script to load initial data.

 # Features